Dave J Hogan/Getty Images Dua Lipa

 RELATED VIDEO: Dua Lipa Slams 'Appalling' Ad Accusing Her and Hadids of Anti-Semitism for Supporting Palestinians

-A rep for Lipa did not immediately return PEOPLE's request for comment, nor did an attorney for Artikal Sound System.
+A rep for Lipa did not immediately respond to PEOPLE's request for comment.